-Oxygen safety is critical for stored oxygen gas used in medical and industrial applications as well as other oxygen enriched environments.
+Oxygen safety is critical for those facilities where oxygen gas is used in medical and industrial applications as well as other oxygen specific environments.
 Oxygen safety systems are an integrated collection of gas sensors, real-time displays, strobe lights, audible alarms, posted notices and training materials all combined to protect employees who work in potentially oxygen deficient or enriched areas.

 Compressed Oxygen Safety